-5 Asbestos

-Asbestos was widely used in buildings in this country until it was discovered that it could be harmful to peoples' health.
-It might be found in

-- lagging on pipework and boilers

-- insulating boards such as ceiling tiles, partition walls and heater cupboards

-- roof and wall cladding

-- boiler and incinerator flues, gutters, rainwater pipes, water tanks, etc

-- floor tiles, roof felt/sheets.
+- 16.5 Asbestos: Asbestos containing materials were widely used in buildings in this country until it was discovered that it could be harmful to peoples' health.
+For example, it might be found in: - lagging on pipework and boilers - insulating boards such as ceiling tiles, partition walls and heater cupboards - roof, wall and door cladding and fascia and soffit boards. - boiler and incinerator flues, gutters, rainwater pipes, water tanks, etc - floor tiles, roofing felt and corrugated sheets.

 Asbestos is potentially harmful.
-However a risk only arises when asbestos is damaged or if it is drilled, sawn, scrubbed or sanded.
+However, a risk generally only arises when asbestos containing material is damaged or if it is drilled, sawn, scrubbed or sanded.
 This can release tiny fibres into the air which can be breathed in and penetrate the lungs.

-If you suspect there may be asbestos in your home contact the Property Department who will arrange an inspection and agree a course of action if appropriate.
+If you suspect there may be asbestos in your home contact the Property Department who will if necessary arrange an inspection and agree a course of action if appropriate.

-6 Radon

-Radon is a natural gas found in soil and rocks.
+16.6 Radon: Radon is a natural gas found in soil and rocks.
 It has no colour, taste or smell.
 Levels vary from region to region but in general levels are low.
 Radon rises from soil into the air; outdoors Radon is diluted and the risk it poses is negligible.
 However, when it enters enclosed spaces concentrations can build up.
-The majority of the area occupied by Carlisle Diocese is not considered a high risk.
+The majority of the area occupied by Carlisle Diocese is not considered a high risk although there are some pockets of high risk.
 The government recommends that people in affected areas test their houses for Radon.
 Risk reports and test kits are available from UKradon: http://ukradon.org, tel 01235 822622.
 The Diocese may agree to reimburse the cost of testing a house should the occupier wish to arrange this if the property is in a high risk area.

-7 Lead Paint
+No house tested in the Diocese has yet produced results suggesting any remedial work was required.

-Lead based paint is only likely to be found in pre 1960 buildings containing original paint systems.

-Young children are especially vulnerable to the adverse affects of lead.
+16.7 Lead Paint: Lead based paint is only likely to be found in pre 1960 buildings containing original paint systems.
+Young children and pregnant women are especially vulnerable to the adverse affects of lead.
 Lead based paint does not present a hazard unless it is ingested or inhaled.
 There is minimal risk where paint is in a sound condition and is not flaking or powdering.

 Lead is hazardous to anyone exposed to it and anyone carrying out painting and decorating must take all appropriate precautions to avoid exposure.
-However, where lead-based paint is present, it is recommended that a professional trades person should be called in who has the necessary training and equipment to fully protect the home from lead contamination.

-If in the slightest doubt contact the Property Department for advice.
+Where lead-based paint is present, it is recommended that a professional trades person should be used who has the necessary training and equipment to fully protect the home from lead contamination.
+If in doubt contact the Property Department for advice.

-17. ELECTRICITY/GAS/WATER SUPPLY
+17. ELECTRICITY/GAS/WATER SUPPLY AND DRAINAGE